Casey619/alx-system_engineering-devops/0x02-shell_redirections/README.md

-15-countthatword is a script that Display the number of lines that contain the pattern bin in the file /etc/passwd whatsnext is a script that Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd 17-hidethisword is a script that Display all the lines in the file /etc/passwd that do not contain the pattern “bin”
+15-countthatword is a script that Display the number of lines that contain the pattern bin in the file /etc/passwd whatsnext is a script that Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd 17-hidethisword is a script that Display all the lines in the file /etc/passwd that do not contain the pattern “bin” 18-letteronly is a script that Display all lines of the file /etc/ssh/sshd_config starting with a letter 19-AZ is a script that Replace all characters A and c from input to Z and e respectively 20-hiago is a script that Create a script that removes all letters c and C from input 21-reverse is a script that reverse its input 22-users_and_homes is a a script that displays all users and their home directories, sorted by users